RhetTbull/osxphotos/README.md

                                 identifier (UUID) for the photo, a
                                 36-character string unique to the photo,
                                 e.g. '128FB4C6-0B16-4E7D-9108-FB2E90DA1546'
+{shortuuid}                     A shorter representation of photo's internal
+                                universally unique identifier (UUID) for the
-{id}                            A unique number for the photo based on its
-                                primary key in the Photos database.
+                                photo, a 20-character string unique to the photo, e.g. 'JYsxugP9UjetmCbBCHXcmu' {id}                            A unique number for the photo based on its primary key in the Photos database.
 A sequential integer, e.g. 1, 2, 3...etc.